Led By Donkeys: European Parliament election

-Trump's state visit
+2019 state visit by Donald Trump

 US President Donald Trump has made pro-Brexit statements and praised Farage and Johnson.
 Prior to Trump's state visit to London in June 2019, Led By Donkeys designed a campaign to diminish the two leading Brexiteers through association with the president, who was considered unpopular in the UK.
 Led By Donkeys projected onto Big Ben a 2015 video of Johnson saying that Trump would be unfit for the presidency.
 Before they could get arrested, they moved to the Tower of London to project a comparison of Trump's UK approval rating of 21% and former president Barack Obama's of 72%.
 Finally they projected a red USS John S. McCain hat onto the dome of Madame Tussauds, trolling Trump based on news reports that in Japan his aides had orchestrated events to avoid Trump seeing the ship's crew displaying the name of his adversary.
 The group cancelled plans to project Trump's Access Hollywood tape onto Buckingham Palace during his state dinner with the Queen at the eleventh hour.
 On their social media account the group posted videos of their stunts.
 Johnson's Big Ben video was viewed two million times; the three videos together amassed 12 million views on Twitter.
 Johnson cancelled a previously arranged meeting with Trump.

 Get ready for Brexit

 Following the government's multimillion-pound Get ready for Brexit advertising campaign in August 2019, with a no-deal Brexit a possibility as the October 31 deadline approached, Led By Donkeys crowdfunded money for a spoof campaign.
 The group felt the government was overlooking the negative effects of a no-deal Brexit and the ad campaign was poorly designed.
-They put up billboards in the style of the official campaign but featuring conclusions from the governments own analysis, for example "Get ready for 'possible increased risk of serious organised crime'".
+They put up billboards in the style of the official campaign but featuring conclusions from the government's own analysis, for example "Get ready for 'possible increased risk of serious organised crime'".
 They subsequently ran a competition for members of the public to see who could best satirise the government's ad campaign.
 The five winning entries were displayed on billboards across the country.
 A crowd flag with the message "Get ready for a People's Vote" in the visual design of the government's own campaign was unfolded on Parliament Square during the Let Us Be Heard march in October 2019.